tuanducdesign/portfolio/src/data/projects/passgo.md

 So i don't have to worry about create a password, and also, this has a feature that allows you to exclude symbols or numbers, saving to a file.

 And it's really fun that i can learn a new programming language [Go](https://go.dev) (Golang).
-The reason why i'm choosing this language is that people said that Golang is good for system program, and i admit that Golang is really fast compared to Node.js and my previous company use this langunge to build their Backend Service.
+The reason why i'm choosing this language is that people said that Golang is good for system program, and i admit that Golang is really fast compared to Node.js and my previous company use this language to build their Backend Service.